jhaucke/android-arduino-remote/README.md

 android-arduino-remote
 ======================

-Control your WiFi-enabled Arduino with these app by using a WiFi p2p Connection
+Control your WiFi-enabled Arduino with these app over a WiFi p2p connection.